csiro-hydroinformatics/streamflow-forecasting-tools-onboard/README.md

 ![Ensemble forecasting simulation](./img/ens_streamflow_forecast.png "Ensemble forecasting simulation")

 ## Capabilities

 This documentation introduces a set of software tools for ensemble streamflow forecasting techniques.
 The core is written in C++, but in practice users access the features via packages in R, python, or Matlab.
 Hands-on hydrologic modellers can browse through some [sample modelling workflows in R package vignettes](./doc/sample_workflows.md) to get an idea of the features.

 An overview of the tools is available [there](https://www.csiro.au/en/Research/LWF/Areas/Water-resources/Assessing-water-resources/WIRADA/Data-and-tools), under the section "Flood and short-term streamflow forecasting".

 A high level description of the software stack with the main components follows.
+This stack is built mostly on open source software; see [csiro-hydroinformatics](https://github.com/csiro-hydroinformatics), notably [uchronia-time-series](https://github.com/csiro-hydroinformatics/uchronia-time-series).
+We also intend to open source the semi-distributed modelling engine.

 ![Software stack](./img/architecture_poster.png "Software stack")

 ## Installation

-Software packages are not publicly downloadable but access for evaluation or research purposes can be arranged upon request.
+Software packages are not all publicly downloadable, but access for evaluation or research purposes can easily be arranged upon request.
+Contact [jean-michel.perraud@csiro.au](mailto:jean-michel.perraud@csiro.au) and/or [david.robertson@csiro.au](mailto:david.robertson@csiro.au).
 Once you have received a link to downloadable packages and files, follow the instructions for your platform:

 * [Installing on Window](./doc/install_windows.md)
 * [Installing on Linux](./doc/install_linux.md)